Broncos acquire veteran defensive lineman Shamar Stephen

-DENVER — The Broncos added depth to the interior of their defensive line by reaching agreement veteran Shamar Stephen on a one-year contract.
+ENGLEWOOD, Colo. — The Denver Broncos added depth to the interior of their defensive line by reaching agreement veteran Shamar Stephen on a one-year contract.

 A two-down starter the past three seasons for Seattle and Minnesota, Stephen is a 6-foot-5, 309-pound, run-stopping defensive tackle who figures to compete with Mike Purcell and DeShawn Williams in the middle of Fangio’s 3-4 front.
 Stephen was a seventh-round draft selection out of Connecticut by the Vikings in 2014.